-Car servicing is usually done every 10,000 km.
-However, many engines start to be “noisier and not so smooth” after 5000 to 6000km based on our driving experience.
+Car servicing is mostly done every 10,000 km.
+However, many drivers find that the engine starts to be “noisier and not so smooth” after 5000 to 6000km based on our driving experience.
 Changing engine oil would usually solve the problem, but it will be too earlier and costly to get the car service before the 10,000 km is up.
 Hence, we have prepared the following DIY guide in changing engine oil that you may want to consider.

 There are three items needed for changing engine oil.

 We use fully synthetic engine oil (attached picture) from Giant supermarket because it is affordable.
 Online forums were stating that this is low-quality engine oil and rumoured that its viscosity drop after 7000 km.
 We have no intention of using this for more than 5000 km.
 You are free to use the engine oil of your choice.